Don't make a move, this is a stick-up.... Now, come on — your money or your life. Jack Benny: (long pause) Mugger:

 - In the Red Dwarf X episode "Trojan", Rimmer has all the resentment drained from his personality because it was corrupting his hard drive.
 He's told he now has the oppertunity to reinvent himself, unhampered by the negativity that ruined his life, or he can go straight back to making the same self-destructive mistakes as before.
 After a pause he says "Well, I think we all know what the answer's going to be."
 The others nod sadly.

-- In one episode of Monk the cast is hiding out in a cabin in the woods due to Monk having been marked for death by a Chinese mafia.
+- In the Monk episode "Mr. Monk Gets Cabin Fever," Monk, Natalie and Stottlemeyer are hiding out in a cabin in the woods due to Monk having been marked for death by a Chinese mafia.
 Monk, of course, is desperate to leave, leading to this exchange:

 - In one episode of Psych, Shawn and Gus were wearing hazmat suits while investigating a potential biological weapon.
 Before putting on the suit, however, Gus had borrowed Shawn's sweatshirt, and Shawn had left his corn nuts in the pocket.
 Gus was left with the choice of staying in the suit with the smell of nacho cheese corn nuts or removing it and potentially exposing himself to a deadly virus.
 He had to think about that one for a while.

 - In the Three's Company episode "Baby, It's Cold Inside," Jack and Mr. Furley are trapped in the walk-in freezer at Angelino's.
 They have this exchange: